apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |1000+  | 13|4.22% |

-Majority of users do not exceed 100 active DAGs per Airflow instance.
-However, as we can see there are users who exceed thousands of DAGs with maximum number 5000.
+The majority of users do not exceed 100 active DAGs per Airflow instance.
+However, as we can see there are users who exceed thousands of DAGs with a maximum number 5000.

 **What is the maximum number of tasks that you have used in one DAG?**